detky/PowerArray/README.md

 # PowerArray
-Power Array extends the Array prototype by adding many additional features to filter, manipulate and sort complex arrays.
+Power Array extends the native Array prototype by adding many additional features to  [filter](#filtering), manipulate, sort and extract subsets from complex arrays.

 ###How is implemented?
 By loading the library, all arrays become many extra functions that are designed to simplify and reduce the code you have to write to interact with arrays in javascript.